 There are also some popular places that you can visit like; Nishi-Hongan-ji Temple, Higashi-Hongan-ji Temple, Kyoto imperial palace and more..

-Don’t forget to watch evening blue lighting show at Kyoto Sta.
+Don’t forget to watch the evening blue lighting show at Kyoto Sta.

-Kyoto is known Japanese Green Tean (Macha マッチャ).
-There are many things which made by this like, Noodles, Ice-cream, Cookies.
-So, I personally recommend you to test Macha.
+Kyoto is known for Japanese Green Tea (Macha マッチャ).
+There are many things which are made by this like, Noodles, Ice-cream and Cookies.
+So, I personally recommend you to taste Macha once.
 The taste is just WOW!

-If you are in Japan, then Kyoto is must visited place.
-Kyoto doesn’t have it own airport so, Bullet Train is an ideal option to visit Kyoto.
-If you are in Kumamoto then, a night bus is a cheapest way to do visit Kyoto sightseeing.
-Take a night bus, arrived in morning, do full-day sightseeing and comeback in night.
+If you are in Japan, then Kyoto is a must to visit place.
+Kyoto doesn’t have its own airport so, Bullet Train is an ideal option to visit Kyoto.
+If you are in Kumamoto then, a night bus is the cheapest way to do visit Kyoto sightseeing.
+Take a night bus which arrives in morning, do full-day sightseeing and comeback in night.
 You can also stay overnight if you wish.

 Link & Resources: